Skip to main content

 The resulting paragraph looks something like this --

 This back-and-forth approach (we jokingly call it the ping-pong approach) not only deepens the explanation, but it also feels natural.
-After all, when we talk or debate with others, we tend to provide a little bit of evidence and explain it, wait for feedback or a reaction, and then provide a little bit more evidence and explanation as we work through the subject, hopefully burrowing deeper as we go.
+After all, when we talk or debate with others, we tend to provide a little bit of evidence and explain it, wait for feedback or a reaction, and then provide a little bit more evidence and explanation as we work through the conversation, hopefully burrowing deeper as we go.

 What I have always found interesting is that the second incidence of analysis in this kind of communication always seems to be better and more well-thought-out than the first.
-It's as though the student's first round of reasoning summons up the most obvious insights, but the second attempt requires them to really think about what they're trying to say; as a result, the commentary is invariably better.
+It's as though the student's first round of reasoning summons up their most obvious insights, but the second attempt requires them to really think about what they're trying to say; as a result, the commentary is invariably better.

 Here is the new paragraph construction in an MLA-formatted preview --